desktop/desktop/docs/process/testing.md

     - [ ] Configure Git
       - [ ] Name and email pulled from global `.gitconfig` file, if configured
   	- [ ] If recognized, your avatar is present in example commit; gravatars not recognized
-      - [ ] `Continue` okay if fields populated or blank
+      - [ ] `Continue` allowed if fields populated or blank
   	- [ ] Valid login credentials from github.com or Enterprise carried through
-	  - [ ] User sees Repository landing page if sign in successful
+	  - [ ] User sees Repository landing page if sign-in successful
   - [ ] Usage Data
     - [ ] Checked by default; user can uncheck.
-(Should not be checked if user on free plan only.)
+(Should not be checked by default if user on free plan only.)
-      - [ ] Clicking `Finish`, and user is signed in successfully to Desktop
+      - [ ] Clicking `Finish`, results in user being signed-in successfully
     - [ ] `Cancel` returns to initial Configure Git page

 ### Repositories landing page; default no repositories